 “We’re close.
 We should make for that one.”

 The monastery sat on a wide terrace, a steep rocky slope to the left and a sharp drop on the right.
-Tall, twisted trees shadowed its lower floors, which were lined in ornate stone balconies and statues.
+Tall, twisted trees shadowed its lower floors, which were lined in ornate stone platforms and statues.
 Some of these statues looked fully human, others capped with skulls or animal heads.
 High above, the monastery’s towering upper levels reached into the sun like an ancient Mayan temple, its brown stone bleached by light into a bright buff against the blue.

 Sirhan and Kinsey leaped from my shoulders, taking flight into the forest.
+Lincoln and Mukki ducked.

 I was panting suddenly, and cold.
 Something was wrong.
 The forest was weirdly silent.
 No animals sounds.
 Even the breeze had gone dead.